 III.
 Resolve to Control Your Tongue–

-- It is possible that you make a resolve to speak what is truthful-in love and in a way that builds up.
+- It is possible that you make a resolve to speak about what is truthful-in love is and in a way that builds up.

 - “Let your conversation be always full of grace, seasoned with salt, so that you may know how to answer everyone” (Col. 4:6).

 - Resolve to reason before you talk.
 Learn to control what you say.

 - Revolving to speak words of life.
 Fill your heart and mind with the word of God.